quartiq/booster/README.md

 ## Booster Units

-Booster uses SI units for all telemetry messages and properties, with the exception of power measurements.
-All power measurements are instead specified in dBm.
+Booster uses SI units (Volt, Ampere, Celsius) for telemetry messages and properties.
+Power measurements are specified in dBm.

 ## Ethernet Telemetry and Control